COVID-19: What's Next

 Virtual volunteers are needed for a tele-critical care pilot.
 SCCM released a tip sheet to help you get started, expand or connect your tele-critical care program.

-Calls for volunteers are active for New York, New Jersey, and Illinois.
+Calls for volunteers are active for the Navajo Nation.

 Critical care clinicians are heroes in the COVID-19 response.
 SCCM is extremely grateful for your commitment and is featuring the brave and impressive work done by the critical care community in the hopes it can help the larger response effort.
 Tag SCCM as you share your stories on social media or submit them online.